Judge: JetBlue pilot suffered a psychotic episode in prison

 Pilot Clayton Osbon, who had been charged with interference with a flight crew and could have faced up to 20 years in prison, was found not guilty by reason of insanity in July.

-Robinson said she was notified last week of the psychotic episode by a forensic psychologist at a federal medical centre where Osbon was sent for testing, court documents show.
+Robinson said she was notified last week of the psychotic episode by a forensic psychologist at a federal medical center where Osbon was sent for testing, court documents show.

 The psychologist requested the extension of the evaluation period, which Osbon's lawyer and federal prosecutors agreed to.